npr99/LEHD_LODES7_bulkDownload/LEHDv7.md

 ```

-This is optional for making a list of files to unzip but I have a routine of data processing in Stata:
+This is optional for making a list of files to unzip but this routine will be taken place in Stata, rather than in R (due to memory issue).:

 ```r